-ar•bi•trage (är b -träzh ) n. - The purchase of securities on one market for immediate resale on another market in order to profit from a price discrepancy.
+ar•bi•trage (är b -träzh ) n. - The nearly simultaneous purchase and sale of securities or foreign exchange in different markets in order to profit from price discrepancies.

 In the case of ETFs, there are arbitrage opportunities, but unless you are an institutional investor, you probably won’t get the chance to take advantage.
 However, it is important to understand how arbitrage helps keep ETF prices in line with their correlating indexes and the equities in the fund.
 ETF assets and related indexes are indicators of an ETF’s performance and should move in unison.
 If not, there is chaos.

-So if the underlying equities move up, so should the ETF and the index n direct correlation.
+If the underlying equities move up, so should the ETF and the index in direct correlation.
 And vice versa if the equities are down.
-But what happens when the equities move faster than the ETF and the Index?
+But what happens when the equities move faster than the ETF and the index?

 The Role of Arbitragers